itislei/DKU-Library-Data-Visualization-Tutorials/ArcGIS Online/Dataset/README_China_Province_Boundaries.md

 ---

 ## Archive Format
-The file is provided in a ZIP format: China_Province_Boundaries.zip
+The file is provided in a ZIP format.